How to prepare your accounting system for SBIR awards and follow-on contracts

 To qualify for SBIR Phase II and other cost-reimbursement type contracts, you will need to pass a pre-award accounting system audit.
 To pass, you will need to demonstrate that your accounting system satisfies the requirements outlined on Standard Form 1408.

 It’s never too early to begin planning for and implementing several key elements.

 One fundamental requirement of Federal contract cost accounting is the segregation of direct costs from indirect costs.

 For small businesses using QuickBooks as their accounting system, the proper segregation of direct costs from indirect costs can easily be achieved by organizing the chart of accounts into cost pools, with the direct costs contained in its own pool, separate from the various indirect cost pools.

-Consider whether your current groupings segregate the various costs and assign them into logical cost groupings now to prevent having to re-organize your chart of accounts partway through the year.
+Consider whether your current account groupings segregate the various costs and assign them into logical cost groupings now to prevent having to significantly re-organize your chart of accounts later.

 For many contracts, labor is one of the most significant types of costs incurred.
 Labor also has a significant role in determining your indirect rates.
 Consequently, timekeeping is a critically important part of a compliant accounting system.

 Why does timekeeping attract more scrutiny?
 For most transactions, you will have some form of outside documentation to substantiate the cost – a receipt, an invoice, a lease agreement.
 For labor, the documentation is internally generated, and that leads to increased oversight for compliance in this area.
 DCAA’s Information for Contractors, Chapter 2, discusses the Labor Charging System, including timekeeping procedures, timesheet preparation, timekeeping policy recommendations, and internal controls.